-Our vision is of an Inner Forth landscape where the natural, cultural and historical wealth of the area is revealed, valued, enhanced, and made accessible to both the people who live here and visitors.
-Its important historical and natural landscape will be in good condition, and the future is embraced by a landscape better-able to cope with change.
+Our vision was of an Inner Forth landscape where the natural, cultural and historical wealth of the area is revealed, valued, enhanced, and made accessible to both the people who live here and visitors.
+Its important historical and natural landscape would be in good condition, and the future is embraced by a landscape better-able to cope with change.

-The Inner Forth Landscape Initiative (IFLI) is an exciting programme of work that is conserving, enhancing and celebrating the unique landscape and heritage of the upper reaches of the Firth of Forth.
-Between May/June 2014 and April 2018, fifty discrete but inter-related projects are taking place around the Inner Forth area.
-Throughout our projects there are many ways that you can take part.
+The Inner Forth Landscape Initiative (IFLI) was an exciting programme of work that conserved, enhanced and celebrated the unique landscape and heritage of the upper reaches of the Firth of Forth.
+Between May/June 2014 and April 2018, 54 discrete but inter-related projects took place around the Inner Forth area.
+Throughout our projects there were many ways that people could take part.

 - Conserving and restoring the built and natural heritage features that define the Inner Forth Landscape

 - Increasing community participation in our local heritage

 - Increasing access to the landscape and learning about its heritage

 - Increasing training and development opportunities in heritage skills

 The Firth of Forth is the central and dominant feature of the landscape.
 Not only is it at the centre of the IFLI partnership scheme area, but the cultural history, land use and landscape of the area are physically, visually and strategically linked with the River Forth.